eparamasari/eparamasari/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a multilingual machine learning engineer and certified data scientist, with two years of experience in data science and an interdisciplinary educational background in renewable energy and environmental engineering.
+I'm a multilingual machine learning engineer and certified data scientist, with three years of experience in data science and an interdisciplinary educational background in renewable energy and environmental engineering.

-😄 Current interests: AI for social good, climate change mitigation and adaptation research, environmental intelligence, renewable energy, and sustainability related data science projects
+😄 Current interests: AI for social good, climate change mitigation and adaptation research, environmental intelligence, renewable energy, and sustainability-related data science projects

 🌱 As a lifelong learner with a growth mindset, I seek opportunities to learn new skills every day.
 Realizing the rising importance of big data in getting insights, telling stories, and finding solutions for the world's problems, I continue to learn various things related to data science, machine learning, and artificial intelligence to explore how they can be leveraged for social good and sustainability enhancements.
 Currently holding a Professional Machine Learning Engineer Certificate from Google Cloud, Cloud Developer - Associate from AWS, Machine Learning Engineer Nanodegree from Udacity, Azure Data Scientist Associate from Microsoft, and a Data Science Professional Certificate from IBM, I also like learning about other topics, from design thinking to innovation management.